USS Hull (DD-350): South Pacific operations

 Hull returned to the Central Pacific after the Kiska operation, arriving Pearl Harbor 26 September 1943.
 She departed with the fleet 3 days later for strikes on Wake Island, and operated with escort carriers during diversionary strikes designed to mask the Navy's real objective—the Gilbert Islands.
 Hull bombarded Makin during this assault 20 November, and with the invasion well underway arrived in convoy at Pearl Harbor 7 December 1943.
 From there she returned to Oakland, California 21 December for amphibious exercises.

 Next on the island road to Japan was the Marshall Islands, and Hull sailed with Task Force 53 from San Diego 13 January 1944.
 She arrived 31 January off Kwajalein, screening transports in the reserve area, and through February carried out screening and patrol duties off Eniwetok and Majuro.
 Joining a battleship and carrier group, the ship moved to Mille Atoll 18 March, and took part in a devastating bombardment.
 Hull also took part in the bombardment of Wotje 22 March.

 The veteran ship next participated in the raid on Truk 29–30 April, after which she arrived Majuro 4 May 1944.
-There she joined Admiral Lee's battleships for the next major invasion, the assault on the Marianas Islands.
+There she joined Admiral Willis Lee's battleships for the next major invasion, the assault on the Marianas Islands.
 Hull bombarded Saipan 13 June, covered minesweeping operations with gunfire, and patrolled during the initial landing 15 June.
 Two days later Hull and other ships steamed out to join Admiral Marc Mitscher's carrier task force.
-The fleets approached each other 19 June for the biggest carrier engagement of the war, and as four large air raids hit the American dispositions fighter cover from the carriers of Hull's Task Group 58.2.
+The American and Japanese fleets approached each other 19 June for the biggest carrier engagement of the war, and as four large air raids hit the American dispositions fighter cover from the carriers of Hull's Task Group 58.2.
 With help from American submarines, Mitscher succeeded in sinking two Japanese carriers in addition to inflicting fatal losses on the Japanese naval air arm during "The Great Marianas Turkey Shoot" 19 June, Hull assisting in several of these engagements.

 During July the destroyer operated with carrier groups off Guam, and after the assault 21 July patrolled off the island.
 In August she returned to Seattle, Washington, arriving on the 25th, and underwent repairs which kept her in the States until 23 October, when she anchored at Pearl Harbor.